How to . these holidays

-Teachers regularly have to juggle many competing demands.
-As a result, they can easily put other people’s mental health and wellbeing needs ahead of their own.
-However, it’s important that teachers take the time to prioritise their own mental health and wellbeing during the holiday break to make sure the are fully recharged before the next school year starts.
+In our day-to-day jobs, we regularly have to juggle many competing demands.
+This has been especially true this last term during the COVID lockdowns.
+As teachers, we often put other people’s mental health and wellbeing needs ahead of our own.
+However, it’s important that we take the time to prioritise our own mental health and wellbeing during the holiday break to make sure we are fully recharged before the next school term starts.

 Simple ways to build and maintain your social connections: